Foley, Theodore

 Biographical Text

 Later playing for the Republic of Ireland and managing Charlton Athletic, Theo Foley played for Exeter City between 1955 and 1961.
-He joined the club from Home Farm as a teenager and later played for Northampton Town.
-Playing over 200 times for Northampton he was part of the team that climbed from the third-tier to the top-flight during the 1960s.
+He joined the club from Home Farm as a teenager and moved on to Northampton Town where he was part of the team that climbed from the third-tier to the top-flight during the 1960s.
+Towards the end of his career he was assistant manager of Arsenal at the time of the club’s 1989 championship success.

 Comments